mmistakes/minimal-mistakes/_posts/2023-07-29-oauth-authentication-scala-http4s.md

 The OAuth standard is defined under [RFC 6749](https://www.ietf.org/rfc/rfc6749.txt), here we'll find an in-depth explanation of how the mechanism works.

+For the video version of this tutorial, check below:

+{% include video id="NZwnZhwVPrs" provider="youtube" %}

 ## 2. Accessing the Github API through OAuth

 ### 2.1.
 Setting Up